Meta Values and Commands

 Behaviour: If a parser does not support or know the specified version, it must stop parsing with an

-error.@version: "9.7" # ERROR!
+Unsupportederror.@version: "9.7" # ERROR!
 Unsupported version.

 Define it once only: The

-meta value must be defined at most once in a configuration document.
+@versionmeta value must be defined at most once in a configuration document.
 Defining it more than once is considered a syntax error.@version: "1.0" @version: "1.0" # ERROR!
 Duplicate @version definition.

 The Meta Value “Features”

-error.
+The meta value @features requires a given set of features for a document.
+If a parser does not support one of the specified features, it must stop with an Unsupported error.
 By defining this meta value in a document, parsing of a document can be stopped early, with a clear error message when a feature isn’t supported on a platform.

 Micro-Parsers

-text and raise an error in every other case.
+A micro-parser can simply accept an empty or core text and raise an error in every other case.
 This is perfectly acceptable behaviour.

 Rules